markorusic/markorusic.com/src/content/blog/get-started-with-free-oss-code-assistants/index.md

 ollama help
 ```

 Ollama offers a wide collection of models, each with multiple options depending on the number of parameters used during training.
-In general, models with more parameters provide greater accuracy and a better understanding of tasks.
+In general, models with more parameters provide better accuracy and understanding of tasks.
 However, this increased precision comes at the cost of more storage and compute on your local machine.

 I usually prefer sticking with the default configurations for most models.
 They tend to strike a good balance of accuracy and performance.
 Here are the models I'am running at the moment.
-Keep in mind you'll need ~15GB of disk space to store these models.
+Keep in mind you'll need ~15GB of disk space to store these.

-- **Llama** - simple model sutable for simple tasks:
+- **Llama** - general purpose model sutable for simple tasks:

 ```sh
 ollama run llama3.1